Detective Degree Holder Entry Programme

 The Degree Holder Entry Programme (DHEP) route into policing is an exciting opportunity for talented individuals from all backgrounds to obtain a degree whilst working and earning a full salary.

 As this entry route currently leads to becoming a detective, entry into the National Investigator’s Exam is also a requirement during Year 2 of study.
-The programme includes classroom delivery, practical application and tutorship and study is split between the HEI campuses and Police Headquarters in Portishead.
+The programme includes classroom delivery, practical application and tutorship and study is split between the UWE campuses and Police Headquarters in Portishead.

 You will be classed as a full-time student and so will be able to take advantage of student benefits.